lklok66/ice/cpp/install/vc71/doc/README.txt

 Ice and install the new one.
 Already deployed applications that were compiled against the 2.1.0 runtime will automatically use the 2.1.1 runtime.

+Note: Under Mono, binary compatibility currently does not work due to
+      issues with Mono.
+Until this problem in Mono is fixed, you cannot run 2.1.0 applications against the 2.1.1 runtime.

 Setting up Visual Studio .NET